hsanjuan/dccpi/README.md

 NRMA Digical Command Control (DCC) implementation for Raspberry Pi
 ==================================================================

-*Development status: alpha, unstable, unstested.*

-This module implements the DCC protocol for controlling model trains using a RaspberryPi.
+This module implements the DCC protocol for controlling model trains using a Raspberry Pi.

-It is able to output direction and speed DCC-encoded packets on one of the GPIO pins (see example below) by using a small wiringPi-based C extension.
+It is able to output direction and speed DCC-encoded packets on one of the GPIO pins (see example below).

 It is based on the:
   * [S-91 Electrical Standard](http://www.nmra.org/sites/default/files/standards/sandrp/pdf/s-9.1_electrical_standards_2006.pdf)